 This first version of VO-DML provides support for constraints in a very basic manner: a Constraint is only a named, referable element whose description must be used to express the constraint in natural language.
-It is anticipated that future versions of the language will elaborate on this, adding for example an expression element in a particular constraint specification language such as OCL [21].
+It is anticipated that future versions of the language will elaborate on this, adding for example an expression element in a particular constraint specification language such as OCL [21], possibly on specialized sub-types of Constraint.
 In VO-DML constraints can only be added to a Type.
 If constraints are required for Roles these must be defined on the containing type, or possibly on a sub-type.